MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Sunday 10th March 2019

+### Joke No. 43 (it's a bit really)
+Weak Joke Hospital

+This is a bit where I read you out my weakest, barely alive, feeding them milk through a pipette even though they're not mammals and the lactose will probably kill them, jokes.

+And together we try to decide if they're any hope of them recovering, flapping their wings and making it into a comedy routine, or should we put them in a cloth sack and drop them in the Thames.

+### Joke No. 42 - No Ath

+This is what athleisure wear looks like if you don't do any ath.

+\[Dirty version of that joke that I can probably never use\]

+Ass leisure wear.
+Anybody who is wearing Assleisure were is either inadvertently or advertently telling you just how much fun their ass would me.

+No alarms.
+No surprises.
+This is what you're getting.

+### Friday 8th March 2019

+### Gig No. 17 - Comedy Virgins, Cavendish Arms, Stockwell

+Didn't manage to record this one.
+I thought it went pretty well, but there was no acclaim to buy me a drink. :-(

+Interestingly, it was a short Bill of comedians because there'd been some mix-up with bookings and there were karaoke people coming in straight-away afterwards.

+The result of that was that I didn't need to get away straight away afterwards and so got rather drunk!

+It was international woman's day.
+And some comic called me out for doing some material about oral sex.
+Although in life, I often do, when I'm telling jokes, I really don't want to offend anyone.

 ### Joke No. 41

 Just a bit about me.
 This bit. \[points to bit of chest\] This bit is about me.
 This bit? \[points around\] This bit is around me.
 That bit? \[points far away\] That's beyond me.